asgardeo/asgardeo-auth-react-sdk/README.md

 ### API Documentation

 Additionally to above, Asgardeo offers a wide range of APIs that you can use to integrate and make use of Asgardeo within your React Application.
 You can refer to a [detailed API documentation here](/API.md).

+## Sample Apps

+Sample React Apps offered by Asgardeo will allow you to take Asgardeo for a spin without having to setup your own application.
+You can see [how to setup sample apps here](/SAMPLE_APPS.md).

 ## Contribute